nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 <img src="output_file_photos/mart_output.png"  width="268.5" height="165">

-## BioMart Ensembl Databases
+## Ensembl BioMart Databases

-Step 3: After selecting a particular mart, use it to access all its corresponding BioMart Ensembl databases.
+Step 3: After selecting a particular mart, use it to access all its corresponding Ensembl ioMart databases.
 All of the available datasets can be accessed as a list and saved to a csv file.

 ```Python
 # A database represents a species